matthewpaul/decision-tree-learning/README.md

 # decision-tree-learning
-This program utilized decision tree learning in order to predict outcomes.
+This program utilizes decision tree learning in order to predict outcomes.
 In order to run the program execute the program as follows.

 ```
 ruby decision.rb 'training set directory' 'outcome field' 'test set directory' 'outcome field'